Frequently Asked Questions

 • Prohibits the Commission from issuing a gambling license for any gambling establishment that was not licensed to operate on December 31, 1999, unless an application to operate that establishment was on file with the Bureau prior to September 1, 2000.

-Although the provisions of AB 341 do not take effect until January 1, 2024, the bill effectively makes the moratorium retroactive to the expiration of the previous moratorium on January 1, 2023, through the following provisions:
+Although the provisions of AB 341 became effective on January 1, 2024, the bill effectively made the moratorium retroactive to the expiration of the previous moratorium on January 1, 2023, through the following provisions:

 • Invalidates and preempts any amendment to or adoption of a local ordinance on or after January 1, 2023 resulting in an expansion of gambling that was not authorized as of December 31, 2022 or otherwise authorized, as specified.